Multiplicative SHE limit of random walks in space-time random environments: Formulas and estimates for the martingales

-\begin{proof} Let $\nu_N^*$ be the \stt\ sequence of measures corresponding to $\nu$, as in Definition \ref{def:stt}.
+\begin{proof} {We are going to assume that $g_N\equiv 1$; the general case follows by slight modifications.} Let $\nu_N^*$ be the \stt\ sequence of measures corresponding to $\nu$, as in Definition \ref{def:stt}.
 For simplicity we write $\mE$ and $\mE_N$ for $\mE_{RW_\nu^{(2k)}}$ and $\mE_{RW_{\nu_N^*}^{(2k)}}$ respectively.
 Let us fix any $\vec{t}\in \Delta_k^N(s,t)$ and a subset $A$ of $\{1,2,\ldots,k\}$.
 Just as in the proof of moment convergence, the main idea of the proof is to first apply a change of measure to get rid of the divergent terms inside the expectation of $\mE[E_1(\vec{t})E_2(\vec{t})]$ and then use the weak convergence result from Theorem \ref{converge}.
 The change of measure here will be based on a glorified version of \eqref{tilt}.

 \textbf{Step 1.
 Post-processing the expectation via tilting.} To carry out the tilting procedure, we first note that

 where

 and